jlevy/og-equity-compensation/README.md

   being called a startup.
 - ☝️ Unlike the terminology around corporations, which has legal significance, the term *startup* is informal, and not everyone uses it consistently.
-- It’s helpful to think of startups as what they are not.
-  Startups are not the same as small businesses.
+- Startups are not the same as small businesses.
-  Startups may start small, but they typically have corporate and capital structures designed for fast growth, which leads to a unique set of norms.
   Small businesses, like a coffee shop or plumbing business, typically intend to grow slowly and organically, while typically relying much less on investment capital and equity compensation.
-Distinguished investor
+Distinguished startup investor
   [Paul Graham](https://en.wikipedia.org/wiki/Paul_Graham_(programmer))
   [emphasizes](http://www.paulgraham.com/growth.html) that it’s best to think of a startup as any [early stage](#stages-of-a-startup) company intending to grow quickly.

-We’ll get into how equity compensation is handled both in startups and later stage companies.

-Loosely, one way to think about companies is that they are simply a set of contracts, negotiated over time between the people owning and operating it and enforced by the government, that aligns the interests of everyone involved in creating things customers are willing to pay for.
+Loosely, one way to think about companies is that they are simply a set of contracts, negotiated over time between the people owning and operating the company and enforced by the government, that aligns the interests of everyone involved in creating things customers are willing to pay for.
 Key to these contracts is a way to precisely track ownership of the company;
 issuing stock is how companies often choose to do this.

-- 🚧 Groundwork:
-  What are good stats on how many people work in startups vs established companies?
+- 🚧 What are good stats on how many people work in startups vs established companies?
 - 🚧 Mention how court cases are settled?
 - 🚧 Define additional terms:
   board of directors, cap table.